 Transplanted Florida Crackers and Louisiana Cajuns make their way to Alaska over a couple of three, four, five or more years exploring as much single track, ATV and jeep roads as possible and minimizing pavement.
 So much dirt to ride…so little time…

-The completed legs and future planned legs are as follows (click hyperlink for RR, pics, etc.) along with those who came along:
+The completed legs and future planned legs are as follows, along with those who came along--click hyperlink for RR, pics, etc.:

 1) Baton Rouge to Denver, May 2011 (scroll to third post below in this page for RR) tbang & ejtv